steviecurran/wrangling-lecture/README.md

   The latter of which shows that the number of fires has been steadily increasing over the range of the data (1998 - 2018)

 ![](https://raw.githubusercontent.com/steviecurran/wrangling-lecture/refs/heads/main/Fires_scatter-Years-sum.png)

+Question_bank.pdf  contains two practical exercises with the solutions in quakes.ipynb  and  spectrum.py